These are the most popular banks in each state

 No matter where you live, you’ll likely recognize the most popular banks.

-Chase and Wells Fargo are well known brands and they have the most branches in the U.S. And they’re also the most popular bank in nearly a third of the 50 states.
+Chase and Wells Fargo are well known brands, and they have the most branches in the U.S. They’re also the most popular bank in 30 percent of the 50 states.

 Chase now has the most locations in the U.S. and the most branches in seven states.
 But Wells Fargo has the most branches in eight states and Washington, D.C.